run-as-root/Magento-2-Dependency-Checker/README.md

 - **Composer.json package dependencies checker** - check *.php and *.phtml on a subject if other packages used inside and check if corresponding module/package is declared as required in composer.json.
-- **Module.xml dependencies checker** - analyse if packages' etc/module.xml file contains in 'sequence' section all magneto 2 modules which classes are used in *.php and *.phtml files of the package.
+- **Module.xml dependencies checker** - analyse if packages' etc/module.xml file contains in 'sequence' section all Magento 2 modules which classes are used in *.php and *.phtml files of the package.
-- **Package structure checker** - verify if all newly added Magneto 2 modules has a proper structure with all required files.
+- **Package structure checker** - verify if all newly added Magento 2 modules has a proper structure with all required files.

 ### Standalone Installation ###